Pretty Printing in OCaml

 They consist of the formatting string "Hello, %d %s!" with two format specifiers, %d for an integer parameter, and %s for a string parameter.
 Many more are available.

 In OCaml, printf function is part of the Printf module.
-It is made type safe by some interesting trickery that is outside of the scope of this article.
+It is made type safe by some interesting trickery which is outside of the scope for this article.
 In short—very much out-of-character for OCaml—the string is coersed to another type: a GADT type Stdlib.format.

-The Format module builds on top of that and has its own version of printf function (and others).
-On top of the many %-style specifiers of Printf (like %s and %d), it adds many more @-style specifiers used to control the alignment and indentation (like @[, @] and @;).
+The Format module builds on top of that functionality and has its own version of printf function (and others).
+Similar to the many %-style specifiers of Printf (like %s and %d), it adds many more @-style specifiers used to control the alignment and indentation (like @[, @] and @;).

 It’s best not to mix the two modules.
 Printf is for casual printing to the console, Format—for data structures and code.